Phantasy Star (video game): Release

 Phantasy Star was first released in Japan for the Master System on December 20, 1987, two days after Final Fantasy was released for the Famicom.
 The game was released in the West in November 1988, introducing players outside Japan to the emerging JRPG scene, having been localized before Dragon Quest or Final Fantasy.
 It was the most expensive game for the Master System in every market, its price being driven by the large 4 megabit chip, the save battery, and a concurrent chip shortage across the industry.
 In Japan, the game was difficult to find in stores.
-Sega often got requests from fans for a Mega Drive port, so they eventually shipped a limited release for the Mega Drive as part of a contest in 1994.
+Sega often got requests from fans for a Mega Drive port, so they eventually shipped a limited release for the Mega Drive as part of a contest in 1994 under the title Phantasy Star Fukkokuban exclusively released in Japan.
 This version was identical to the Master System version but lacked FM sound enhancements.
-Tectoy translated the Master System version to Portuguese and released it in Brazil in 1991.
+Tec Toy translated the Master System version to Portuguese and released it in Brazil in 1991.
 Since the original Western release retained the text formatting of the Japanese version, it used fewer characters than a proper English translation required.
 In 2008, fans modified the text engine to fit longer lines of dialogue, and released a newly translated version with the Japanese FM soundtrack as well.